hicetnunc2000/hicetnunc/README.md

 `MIT license`

-disclaimer: no forks or alternative services are endorsed or have any relation to the present project unless stated otherwise.
+disclaimer: no forks or alternative services are endorsed or have any association to the present project unless stated otherwise.